vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/020/_index.md

 title = "+020"

 +++
-Indra On the metrical irregularities in the hymn, see Old ZDMG 55.324 and Noten.
+Indra On the metrical irregularities in the hymn, see Oldenberg ZDMG 55.324 and Noten.